-This overall index on all monitored sites is based on 108 time series (defined as sites where data on a taxon are recorded using the same methodology and a consistent monitoring effort though time) across these 12 taxa.
+This overall index on all monitored sites is based on 42 time series (defined as sites where data on a taxon are recorded using the same methodology and a consistent monitoring effort though time) across these five taxa.
 Data quality was maximised by: 1) checking whether each dataset had been produced by standardised monitoring; and 2) by sending surveys on 127 eligible datasets to custodians and requesting them to assess the trends produced for their datasets.
 Feedback was received for 74% of the datasets.
-Only time series that had been produced by standardised monitoring and with a minimum length of two years, collected between 1995 and 2016 inclusive, were used for index calculation.
-Sub-trends of the overall trend can be calculated if data on at least three taxa are available.
+Only time series that had been produced by standardised monitoring and with a minimum length of two years, collected between 2010 and 2016 inclusive, were used for index calculation.
+No index was possible for earlier reference years due to data availability.
+Sub-trends of the overall trend (e.g., for marine mammals) can be calculated if data on at least three taxa are available.

-The data underlying the index mostly derive from monitoring programs in coastal South Australia and from the arid zone (Figure 1B).
+The data underlying the New South Wales index mostly derive from monitoring programs at the border with Queensland, Victoria and South Australia.
+There is no representation yet of monitoring data for overall New South Wales (Figure 1B).